 Laws from the federal to the local level impact the preservation of buildings and properties that have some historic character.
 Some recognition is honorary while other has immense restrictions.
 Georgia offers a tax credit as does the federal government for certain qualified efforts to preserve historic structures, particularly those that are to be redeveloped for investment purposes.
 Another way to preserve properties is through placement of easement restrictions on the building, its façade, or possibly the entire parcel.
 Historic cemeteries are a special type of property that often fall into disrepair as the family structure becomes more global and ownership of the cemetery comes into question.
 Such properties must be examined as highway projects may impact them for instance.
 Fighting in courts to allow or prevent a development in a historic neighborhood is often where preservation rears its head in the court system.

 Mr. Dempsey can help clients navigate these waters from the recognition of properties on the National Register of Historic Places to the qualification for credits.
 Through his studies in heritage preservation, Mr. Dempsey has acquired knowledge and understanding of the unique legal issues presented.
 He is also able to work within a network of preservation professionals on your behalf.
 For individuals, if you wish to nominate historic property to the National Register, grant a façade easement, or donate or loan items to a museum, please contact the firm.
-For businesses and industry professionals, if you have a question or need advice regarding a § 106 review, a § 4(f), or any other environmental impact study, contact The Law Office of W. Wright Dempsey, Jr., LLC.
+For businesses and industry professionals, if you have a question or need advice regarding a § 106 review, a § 4(f), or any other environmental impact study, contact The Law Office of W. Wright Dempsey, Jr., LLC located in Dunwoody right outside of Atlanta, GA.
 Likewise, to ensure a conscientious planning for succession of collections in your estate, Mr. Dempsey’s can draft appropriate documents.